divya-gh/Interactive-Climate-Change-Dashboard/README.md

 Data rendered form python Flask API is then used to visualize data on the web client.
 You can fnd following features:

-- __Launch Page :__  - Dropdown option to choose a country, a table of demographics (default World Info) and a geoJson map of the world.
+- __Launch Page :__
+    - Dropdown option to choose a country, a table of demographics (default World Info) and a geoJson map of the world.
     - Built with HTML, Bootstrap , Jquery.js, JavaScript, Leaflet.js

-- __Country Selection:__  - Select a country form the drop down menu or click on the leaflet.js map.
+- __Country Selection:__
+    - Select a country form the drop down menu or click on the leaflet.js map.
     - Jquery.js is used to asynchronously render HTML elements for charts when a country is selected.

-- __Demographic Table :__ When a country on the map is clicked or selected from the dropdown menu, the demographic table will also update with country specific information.
+- __Demographic Table :__
+    - When a country on the map is clicked or selected from the dropdown menu, the demographic table will also update with country specific information.

+- __Charts:__
-- __Charts:__  - Once a country is chosen from the dropdown or map, it will render new charts that display information specific to that country.
+    - Once a country is chosen from the dropdown or map, it will render new charts that display information specific to that country.
     - Charts are built with leaflet.js, Plotly.js and D3.js

-   - __Warming Stripes chart:__ Built with Ploty.js , is a special kind of chart that is used as a country header that shows the increase and decrease of the temperatures by color.
+   - __Warming Stripes chart:__
+        - Built with Ploty.js , is a special kind of chart that is used as a country header that shows the increase and decrease of the temperatures by color.
           Shades of red for warmer and shades of blue for colder.
-This chart is not interactive, but it sure does look cool.
+This chart is not interactive, but it sure does look cool.\
-   - __Country Map :__ - Built with Leaflet.js shows map of the selected country and its overall temperature change and Co2 emission over time.
+   - __Country Map :__
+        - Built with Leaflet.js shows map of the selected country and its overall temperature change and Co2 emission over time.
                        - Country flag has been used as legend.
    - __Line Chart:__ Built with D3.js ,
         - Shows all the temperature changes for each month of the years for the chosen country.
         - By clicking on Seasons or Months, you can see all the data for or navigate to a specific season/month over time since 1960.
         - Hovering over the markers will show the value of the temperature change.
+   - __Pie Chart:__
-   - __Pie Chart:__ Built with D3.js provides overall temperature change from 1960 to 2019.
+        - Built with D3.js provides overall temperature change from 1960 to 2019.
 Pie chart is interactive with the line chart.
 Clicking on a perticular season or a month on the pie chart, provides access to the data and trends on the line chart.
-   - __Temp and Co2 correlation chart:__ Built with D3.js indentifies the relation between countries Co2 production and avg. temp changes over the years. data is color coded as in green being low emission , yellow and orange being intermedient and red being high.
+   - __Temp and Co2 correlation chart:__
+        - Built with D3.js indentifies the relation between countries Co2 production and avg. temp changes over the years. data is color coded as in green being low emission , yellow and orange being intermedient and red being high.

 *Note: All the charts are individually color coded with sessons , months and Co2 emission rate.*